Jelmerro/vimrc/README.md

 - Intelligent autocomplete using COC
 - Linting with eslint, tsserver, flake8 and pylint (including configuration)
 - Improved syntax highlighting for JavaScript, Vue, SCSS and Pug
-- Fuzzy code and file search using FZF
+- Fuzzy code and file search using FZF and ripgrep
-- Optimized Rupza colorscheme for terminal and GUI
+- One Dark theme everywhere
-- Including my minimal vimrc configuration
+- My vimrc to configure all of the above and more

 # Supported languages